- What is the Free Netflix for a Year Scam?

 The scammer provides a link in all the above versions of this scam, inviting you to either take a survey or claim the offer.

-The link on the email leads to a page where you’ll be asked to fill out your personal information, including your Netflix account information and credit card details.
+The link on the email leads to a page where you'll be asked to fill out your personal information, including your Netflix account information and credit card details.
+Since the free trial seems like a good deal (who wouldn't want to watch Netflix for free?), you enter your information.

 Your Passwords and Financial Information Are Compromised

-How to Beat and Avoid this Scam
+How to Beat this Netflix Subscription Scam

 Block the Sender